ZeitOnline/vivi/core/src/zeit/content/gallery/README.txt

 Entry layout
 ++++++++++++

 Each entry can have a different layout.
-This is defined by a source.
-Currently the only valid value besides None is 'image-only':
+This is defined by a source:

 >>> field = zeit.content.gallery.interfaces.IGalleryEntry['layout']
 >>> list(field.vocabulary)
-[u'image-only']
+[u'hidden', u'image-only']

 Let's set a layout on 01.jpg: